-Compartment.
-Term Undetermined duration Reference currency The reference currency of the Compartment is EUR.
-Asset used Equities: The Compartment is constantly exposed to equity markets.
+For more information with respect to the Compartment's ESG characteristics, please refer to the Annex "Pre-contractual disclosures for the financial products referred to in Article 8 and Article 9 under SFDR" to this Prospectus, which forms an integral part of this investment policy.
+Undetermined duration Term Reference The reference currency of the Compartment is EUR. currency Asset used Equities: The Compartment is constantly exposed to equity markets.
 More specifically, a minimum 75% of the Compartment's net assets will be constantly invested in issuers from the financial industry of any market capitalization domiciled in any EU member state as well as the Norway and Iceland, and subject to the tax or in units or in shares or units from UCITS eligible for the PEA (equity savings scheme).
 The Compartment may invest up to a limit of 10% in emerging markets, complying with minimum liquidity requirements, regulated markets according to article 41 of the Law.
 Emerging countries generally include countries in Latin America, Asia, Africa, the former Soviet Union, the Middle East and the developing regions of Europe, especially Eastern Europe.
 In addition, within the limit of 10%, the Compartment may invest in listed h shares on the Hong Kong market.